Skip to Main Content Jump to Main Content

 Learn More

 The Pocono Mountains Region was once home to six major Native American tribes – Delaware, Iroquois, Lenape, Shawnee, Minisink and Paupack.
 Several centuries later, Dutch, English and German settlers staked out early designs of what would become some of the first towns in the Pocono Mountains.
 Coal took hold in Carbon County, while the first steam engine clanked along the old Gravity Railroad in Honesdale.
-By the mid 20th century, the opening of the interstate highway system made easy work of accessing even the farthest reaches of the Pocono Mountains.

 Did you know?

-Artificial snowmaking started in the Pocono Mountains!
+Artificial snowmaking started in the Pocono Mountains.
 In the winter ski season of 1956-57, John Guresh, an employee at Big Boulder Ski Resort successfully fired up what was believed to be the first snowmaking machine in the U.S. The device ultimately paved the way for the Pococno Mountains to become one of the premier ski destinations in the east.

 Regions Block Background